polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/07 - Lambda expressions.md

 ## Lambda Expressions

+**Notice**, the next two chapters are significantly more theoretical in nature than the previous chapters.
+If it becomes boring, feel free to skip this chapter, and the next chapter, and return to them later as your understanding and hunger for more has increased.

 Lambda expressions are what truly makes Hyperlambda unique.
 Hyperlambda is nothing like your traditional programming language.
 For instance, Hyperlambda doesn't even contain the notion of a *"variable"*.
 This is because everything is changeable, and potentially a variable -
 Including Hyperlambda execution instructions.
 This allows you to create lambda objects, that change their execution trees, during their